 AB 764 (Bryan, D-Culver City): Local redistricting.
-(Chapter 343, Statutes of 2023)

 Previous bills have created the Fair and Inclusive Redistricting for Municipalities and Political Subdivisions (FAIR MAPS Act).
 The FAIR MAPS Act proscribes partisan gerrymandering and institutes fair redistricting criteria for cities and counties in California.
 The first redistricting done under the FAIR MAPS Act was in 2021 and 2022.
 This bill strengthens the redistricting criteria under the FAIR MAPS Act, prohibiting incumbency protection and clarifying the prioritization of criteria, ensuring compliance with the federal Voting Rights Act.